apicalshark/quantum-launcher/README.md

 however there are a few exceptions (such as github actions and assets).
 Visit [the assets README](assets/README.md) for more information.

-# Note on Piracy
+# Notes

-If you pirate the game, it's at your own risk.
+If you play the game in offline mode, it's at your own risk.
 I am not responsible for any issues caused.
-I recommend that you buy the game, but if you don't have the means, feel free to use this launcher.
+I recommend that you buy the game, but if you don't have the means, feel free to use this launcher as a last resort.
 If anyone has any issues/complaints, just open an issue in the repo.